ahmadfajar/vue3-mdb-docs/docs/components/progress-controls/progress.md

 ---
 outline: [2, 3]
-description: A component which are typically used to visualize the data loading progress.
+description: Progress is a component which are typically used to visualize the data loading progress.
 ---

 # Progress